lostflux/tse/querier/DESIGN.md

 `pageDirectory` is the pathname to a directory created by the [Crawler](../crawler/README.md).
 `indexFilename` ia the path to a file created by the [Indexer](../indexer/README.md).

+Furthermore, during runtime the Querier reads in queries from the user through a `FILE` such as `stdin` and processes them, giving feedback through stdout.
+The querier conditionally prints out prompts if the source `FILE` stream is a terminal.

 ***

 ## Inputs and outputs